jadhaddad01/offlineJavaDataBase/README.md

 ### Design Diagram
 The following design diagram is a class diagram of the system.
 This diagram has been drawn using [Umple](https://www.umple.org/)
 ![alt text](https://github.com/jadhaddad01/offlineJavaDataBase/blob/master/img/umple.png)

+<a name="modp"></a>
+### Modifying the Program
+It is recommended that only those who understand the Java language and how to program in Java modify this project and its code.
+It is also recommended that only additions to the program and its code are made, to prevent failures and errors in the program.
+With that said, it is highly encouraged that anyone who would like to modify this program and its code, do exactly that.

+**Helpful hints and tips for modification:**
+- A template for an additional choice in the menu is commented in the main method and menu method.
+If you uncomment it, you would be able to add an extra element to the menu.
+- Given that a new menu element is created, an example to practice would be to create a RemovePerson method in HashDataList.java .
+Steps to making the method work are:
+  * Ask the user for the password using the existing passCheck method in Main.java .
+  * Search for the person you want to remove using searchPeople method in HashDataList.java and out of the given people, create a method that chooses one of them.
+  * To finish, you will have to remove the Person from his/her information's HashMaps and then finally from the main ArrayList informationDatabase.
+  * Refer to the addPerson method in HashDataList for helpful information on the manipulation of HashMaps and ArrayLists.
+- The above example is a possibility, but anyone is free to do anything he/she wants with the code.
+- Most methods return a String in the case that "menu" has been inputted, so that we can quickly go back to the menu.

 <a name="encr"></a>
 ## Encryption / Decryption